 Future I-74 Corridor signage remains in place on U.S. 52 between the east end of the Mount Airy section to northern reaches of Winston-Salem.
 This section of freeway remains below full Interstate standards.

 The Winston-Salem Northern Beltway will carry I-74, 17.1 miles around the northeast side of the city to I-74 (former U.S. 311) near Union Cross.
 Initial construction between U.S. 421 (Salem Parkway) and Reidsville Road (U.S. 158), was scheduled to start in 2014.3 The North Carolina Department of Transportation (NCDOT) awarded a $33.2 million contract for a 1.9 mile section of the Winston-Salem Northern Beltway project in December 2017.
-Work from January 2018 to November 2021 includes grading, draining work, bridge construction and signing along future I-74 from U.S. 311 to U.S. 158.21
+Work starting in January 2018 included grading, draining work, bridge construction and signing along future I-74 from U.S. 311 to U.S. 158.21

 The first stretch of the Winston-Salem Northern Beltway opened to traffic on September 5, 2020.
 Designated NC 74, the four mile section links U.S. 421 (Salem Parkway) with U.S. 158 (Reidsville Road).
-NC 74 will become I-74 once all six sections on the eastern side of the Beltway are completed.24
+Originally scheduled for completion in November 2021, the succeeding two miles of NC 74, from U.S. 158 to U.S. 311, opened on December 23, 2020.27 NC 74 will become I-74 once all six sections on the eastern side of the Beltway are completed.24

 Southeast from Winston-Salem, Interstate 74 replaced U.S. 311 along a freeway from I-40 near Union Cross to High Point, Archdale, New Market and Randleman.
 Designated as part of U.S. 311 until 2018, the first 12.2-miles of the freeway, from southeast Forsyth County to the Guilford County line, opened on March 6, 1984.4 The High Point Bypass extended that route southward as a limited access highway 3.7 miles to Eastchester Drive (NC 68) on September 18, 1997,5 and from there to Business Loop I-85/U.S. 29-70 on November 20, 2004.6 This stretch was signed as Interstate 74 when the Archdale bypass opened on November 22, 2010, following three years of construction.7